STERIS Corporation - Helping to provide a healthier today and a safer tomorrow.

 How to Run a Bowie-Dick Test

 Bowie-Dick test packRecommended use of a Bowie-Dick Test is outlined in the Association for the Advancement of Medical Instrumentation's (AAMI) guidance ANSI/AAMI ST79 Comprehensive Guide to steam sterilization and sterility assurance in health care facilities.
-Bowie-Dick Tests are used to qualify sterilizer performance when first installed, anytime it is moved, and following a major repair.
+Bowie-Dick Tests are used to qualify sterilizer performance when first installed, when it is moved, and after a major repair.
 This is qualification testing and requires three consecutive test cycles with passing results.
 Bowie-Dick Tests are also used each day the sterilizer is in operation, and only one passing test cycle is required for routine monitoring.

 The Bowie-Dick Test procedure is the same for both qualification and routine testing.

-Bowie-Dick test pack in sterilizer Step 2: Place the test pack.
-A Bowie-Dick Test pack must be placed on the bottom rack of the sterilizer, or sterilizer cart, directly over the chamber drain.
+Step 2: Place the test pack.
+A Bowie-Dick Test pack must be placed in the most difficult spot to sterilize (refer to sterilizer operator manual for placement; typically, it is on the sterilizer's bottom rack or cart directly over the chamber drain).
 The drain is where the vacuum is drawn, and any residual air in the chamber will naturally migrate to the test pack.

 Step 3: Ensure the chamber is empty.
 Only the sterilizer cart (on medium and floor loader sterilizers) should be present for a proper test.
 If the cart is not included, the result could be superheated steam and a failed test.